abudaan/vega-multi-view/docs/index.md

 The `query` object behaves like a sort of SQL query where `dataset` tells us in which dataset the changes will be applied.

 The `select` object tells us how to select the right data row in the dataset.
-In this example we want to select a row by category so `field` is set to "category" and `test` is set to "==".
+In this example we want to select a row by category and therefor `field` is set to "category" and `test` is set to "==".
 The value that we are going to test against will be provided by the signal, see below.

 Then we have an `update` object, in this object we list the field(s) in the data row that will be replaced by the new value(s).
 These new values will be provided by the signal as well.
 In this case we want to update the fields "amount" and "color".